 Lebanon, NH 03766

-Our Integrative Medicine services complement care from your primary and specialty care teams; and in close collaboration with APD providers and health system members via myD-H.
+Our Integrative Medicine services complement care from your primary and specialty care teams.
+Services are available in close collaboration with APD providers and health system members via myD-H.

 Treatments: Naturopathic medicine is used to address health issues and for overall health maintenance.
 Some of the commonly treated conditions include allergies, chronic pain, digestive problems, headaches, obesity, women’s health issues and chronic fatigue syndrome.